KIT-IBG-5/mdmcleaner/README.md

 Additionally, general overview files are written to the current working directory: "overview_allbeforecleanup.tsv", "overview_refdb_ambiguities.tsv" and "overview_errorlist.txt"
 #### general overview files
 - overview_allbeforecleanup.tsv --> tab seperated table listing majority classification and general metrics per analyzed bin
-- overview_allbeforecleanup.tsv --> tab seperated table listing detected refDB ambiguities together with evidence information and preliminary MDMcleaner assessments
+- overview_refdb_ambiguities.tsv --> tab seperated table listing detected refDB ambiguities together with evidence information and preliminary MDMcleaner assessments
-- overview_errorlist.txt --> list of genomes that yielded errors during MDMcleaner assessments
+- overview_errorlist.txt --> list of genomes that yielded errors during MDMcleaner assessments and may need to be rerun

 ## How to cite:
 look out for our publication which has been submitted to Nucleic acids research and will hopefully be available soon.